 In full-term newborns and infants who do not have symptoms, doctors may allow time for the PDA to close on its own before they suggest treatment.

-In most cases, doctors close the patent ductus arteriosus by inserting a small device or coil during cardiac catheterization.
+In most cases, doctors close the patent ductus arteriosus by inserting a small device or coil during cardiac catheterization Cardiac catheterization About one in 100 babies is born with a heart defect.
+Some are severe, but many are not.
+Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more .
 During this procedure, the closure device is attached to the end of a long, thin tube (catheter).
-The catheter is inserted into the large vein at the top of the child's leg.
+The catheter is inserted into the large vein in the groin.
 The catheter is carefully pushed up through the blood vessel until it reaches the heart and then advanced a little further until the tip with the device is in the ductus.
 Once the device is in the proper location, it is expanded to close the ductus.

 Occasionally, particularly when the ductus is unusually large, doctors do surgery to close the ductus.